 > See the best prices for Car Rentals in Quito, Ecuador!

-Places to Stay in Quito:
+Accommodations in Quito:

 Since Quito is so large there are tons of neighborhoods to choose from for accommodations.
 The Historic District is full of great hotels and is the most commonplace for tourists to stay.
 You could also stay in the La Mariscal area.
 This is where we stayed and loved the walkability to great restaurants and the ease of getting a relatively cheap Uber ride to where we needed to go.
 If you are looking for a quiet neighborhood, check out La Floresta or La Carolina.